 When it comes to playing Overwatch, it’s important to be well-versed in a variety of heroes.
 That way, when the situation calls for it, you’re able to fill a role when the team needs it.
 Most players should feel comfortable enough on at least one hero from each of the game’s classes.

 There’s no support hero that’s more important to learn than Lúcio.
-He is far and away the most-played hero at the competitive level, and it’s for good reason.
+For a long time, he was far and away the most-played hero at the competitive level—and for good reason.
 His kit is one of the strongest in the game.

 “Look at this team.
-We’re gonna do great!”
+We’re gonna do great.”

 Always in the fight

 In general, you can’t go wrong with staying on healing and using Healing Boost when your team is getting low on health.
-It can be the main difference in winning and losing a team fight, as the constant healing plus boost to the heals with his Amp It Up ability will keep their health bars moving upward as opposed to towards death.
+It can be the main difference in winning and losing a teamfight since the constant healing plus boost to the heals with his Amp It Up ability will keep their health bars moving upward instead of toward death.

-Sound Barrier is great for when your team is initiating a fight on offense, or to protect them when you’re on the defensive to any number of ultimates from the enemy team.
+Sound Barrier is great for when your team is initiating a fight on offense or to protect them when you’re on the defensive to any number of ultimates from the enemy team.

 The king of the “boop”

-His Soundwave ability shouldn’t be underestimated either.
+His Soundwave ability shouldn’t be underestimated, either.
 Probably Lúcio’s best offensive weapon in his kit, this ability (bound to Mouse 2 by default) does 25 damage but has a strong knockback effect.
 It helps out a ton if you see a teammate being chased down, only to run up to the enemy and “boop” them away to give them the time they need to escape and have you heal them.

 Lúcio works in a variety of situations and it doesn’t matter a whole lot who is on the enemy team to counter him.
 That being said, he does have his strengths and weaknesses against certain heroes.

 That’s not to say he’s not completely incapable of defending himself against a number of heroes, because he is.
 But to call him “strong” against any number of the characters on the roster would be misleading.